SidneyMerovingian/All-tech-All-surveyed-Initialization/README.md

-# All-tech & All-surveyed Initialization Mod
+# All-tech-All-surveyed-Initialization Mod
 A Stellaris mod
-1.16 ver.
+1.17 ver.
 Tired of researching technologies and surveying all those systems?
 Here is a solution.
 1. This mod offers player a OPTIONAL dominant  start.